davesmiths/isIE/readme.md

 IE version correctly identified in: 10 (Win8), 9 (Win7), 8 (WinXP SP3), 7 (Win Vista SP2), 6 (WinXP SP3)

-All non-IE browsers get isIE = false.
-Only browsers that know Conditional Compilation comments set isIE to a value other than false and as far as I know only IE knows.
-So the possibility of a false positive is extremely low if not zero.

 In testing I found that the script detects the browser version even if the compatibility mode is changed (in IE 10, 9 and 8), for example if IE 10 is used in IE 7 mode, then IE 10 will be the detected version.

 If a browser or version isn't mentioned here then it hasn't been tested; more tests welcomed.